IBM/SpectrumScaleTools/ece_network_readiness/README.md

 This tool uses fping and nsdperf to run test agianst multiple hosts and presents the results in a way that is easy to interpret. compares the test results with Key Performance Indicators (KPI) and determines if the network was ready to run IBM Storage Scale Erasure Code Edition.

+**NOTE:**
-**NOTE:**  Test instance launched by this tool may take a long time, depends on the number of hosts.
-This tool will display an estimated time consumption at startup.
+  Test instance launched by this tool may take a long time.
+The tool will display an estimated time consumption at startup.
   It is recommended to run instance under session of screen or tmux.

+**WARNING:**
-**WARNING:** Running this tool would seriously affect network traffic.
+  Do not use this tool against any production environment because running this tool would seriously affect network traffic.
   This tool comes with no warranty of any kind.
-Do not use it against any production environment.

-**RHEL 8.x Platform**
-RHEL 8.x does not define default link of /usr/bin/python.
-Use below command to link default python version to it:

-*alternatives --config python*

-You can choose either python2 or python3 as default python version.
-Both of them are supported by this tool.
+**Prerequisite:**
+  Passwordless ssh.
+All hosts participated in the test must ssh each other as root without password.
+  Firewalld must be inactive while this tool is running.
+  Socket port 6668 must be idle if test network with TCP/IP protocol.

-**Dependent Software**
+**Dependent Software:**

-* gcc-c++
-* psmisc
-* fping
-* python3-distro if use Python3
+  Dependent package is described in packages.json file.

-This tool requires the software installed as RPM package.
-If you do install above software using different method, run this tool with option: ***--rpm-check-disabled***.
+  If you do install the packages, run the tool with option: ***--no-package-check***.
-The tool would quit if dependent software was not installed even though you have disabled the check.
+  The tool would quit if dependent package was not installed although you disabled the check.

-gcc-c++ and psmisc can be found from OS image file.

   The fping package can be found from [GITHUB](https://github.com/schweikert/fping), [EPEL](https://fedoraproject.org/wiki/EPEL), [RPMFIND](http://rpmfind.net/linux/rpm2html/search.php?query=fping) or somewhere else.

 Remarks:

   - The launcher host of this tool must be a member of the cluster.
-  - This tool runs on RedHat Enterprise Linux 7.5 or newer, on x86_64 and ppc64le architectures.
-  - SSH root passwordless access must be configured from the launcher to all hosts that participate in the test.
-  - The minimum value of fping count for a valid certification test must be greater than or equal to 500(default).
-  - The minimum value of nsdperf test time for a valid certification test must be greater than or equal to 1200(default) seconds.
   - The number of hosts must be between 2 and 64.
-Contact IBM if need to run on more hosts.
+Contact IBM if need to run against more hosts.
-  - This tool would generate a log folder in current directory with raw data for future comparisons.
-  - This tool would return 0 if all tests were passed, else, return an integer which is greater than 0.
-  - If use TCP protocol, port 6668 must be idle on all hosts before launch this tool.
-  - If use TCP protocol, the IP addresses followed --hosts must be in GPFS daemon network according the installation plan.
+  - If test with TCP/IP protocol, the IP addresses followed '--hosts' option or in hosts.json should be from GPFS daemon network.
-  - Firewalld must not be active when this tool is running.
-  - This tool must be run on local filesystem of OS.
-  - If use RDMA protocol, all Mellanox ports must be in Infiniband mode and have the same logical device names.
-  - If use RDMA protocol, the IP addresses followed --hosts should be in cluster admin network according the installation plan.
+  - If test with RDMA protocol, the IP addresses followed '--hosts' option or in hosts.json can be from cluster admin network.
-  - If use RDMA protocol, network device must be Up as shown by command [*ibdev2netdev*](https://community.mellanox.com/s/article/ibdev2netdev).
+  - If test with RDMA protocol, Mellanox ports must be in Infiniband mode and have the same CA(Channel Adapter) name.
-  - On RedHat Enterprise Linux 8 platforms, one can select default python version with command: *alternatives --config python*.
-  - If set a bond device based on RDMA devices, be sure that ''ibdev2netdev'' showed ib name instead of bond name.
+  - If RDMA devices have been set as bond mode, make sure that [*ibdev2netdev*](https://community.mellanox.com/s/article/ibdev2netdev) shows IB device name rather than bond name.

 Usage:
 ```
-# python3 koet.py -h
-usage: koet.py [-h] [--hosts HOSTS_CSV] [-s] [-c COUNT] [-t TIME] [-r THREAD]
+usage: koet.py [-h] [--hosts CSV_IPV4] [-s] [-c COUNT] [-t TIME] [-r THREAD]
                [-p PARALLEL] [-b BUFFSIZE] [-o SOCKSIZE] [--rdma PORTS_CSV]
-               [--roce PORTS_CSV] [--rpm-check-disabled] [-v]
+               [--no-package-check] [-v]

 optional arguments:
   -h, --help            show this help message and exit
-  --hosts HOSTS_CSV     IPv4 addresses in CSV format.
-E.g., IP0,IP1,IP2,IP3
+  --hosts CSV_IPV4      IPv4 addresses in CSV format.
+E.g., IP0,IP1,...
-  -s, --save-hosts      [Over]write hosts.json with IP addresses that passed
+  -s, --save-hosts      [Over]write hosts.json with IP addresses followed
-                        the check and followed option: --hosts
+                        --hosts
   -c COUNT, --fping-count COUNT
-                        count of request packets to send to each target.
+                        count of fping packets to send to each target.
 The
                         minimum value can be set to 2 packets for quick test.
                         For certification, it is at least 500 packets
-  -t TIME, --ttime-per-instance TIME
+  -t TIME, --test-time TIME
-                        test time per nsdperf instance with unit sec.
-The
+                        test time per nsdperf instance in sec.
+The minimum
-                        minimum value can be set to 10 sec for quick test.
+                        value can be set to 10 sec for quick test.
 For
                         certification, it is at least 1200 sec
   -r THREAD, --thread-number THREAD
                         test thread number per nsdperf instance on client.
 The